TempestAethel/GenAI/Games/Simon-says-main/Simon-says/README.md

 - Features slick CSS animations for smooth transitions and effects! 🎶
 - Utilizes local storage to remember your high scores and last game performance! 📊

-## 🔗 Play Now

-Ready to put your memory to the test?
-Play the game [here](https://tempestaethel.github.io/Simon-says/)!
-Have a blast! 🎊

 ## 💡 Tips for Success